agraef/midizap/README.md

 ~~~

 This binds a few keys in the middle octave to the Up, Down and Return keys as well as some frequently used shell commands, in a section named `Terminal` which matches some common types of terminal windows by their class names.
 The bindings in this translation class will let you operate the shell from your MIDI keyboard when the keyboard focus is on a terminal window.

-**NOTE:** Translations may be listed in any order, but they *must be determined uniquely*, i.e., each input message may be bound to at most one output sequence in each translation class.
-Otherwise, the parser will print an error message, and the extra translations will be ignored.
-This restriction makes it easier to detect inconsistencies, and it also ensures that midizap's operation is completely *deterministic*.
-That is, for each input sequence on a given window the program will always generate exactly the same output sequence.

 ## MIDI Message Notation